Returning tamariki and rangatahi safely home

 - use the Three Houses engagement tool to engage with the whānau or family and to review how things have progressed over time, celebrate what has been achieved and identify what will be useful for the future.

-Support for parents of older children
+Support for parents of older tamariki and rangatahi

 Work with the parents to identify people in their wider whānau or family, peer group and community who can: